daisygao/OnlineJudge/leetcode/README.md

 Scramble String: medium recursion & pruning

-Search a 2D Matrix: binary search:
+Search a 2D Matrix: binary search

 Search for a Range: recursion or twice binary search